-Tata continues to rule the charts once again being on the epitome of the recently released Interbrand’s list of “Top 30 brands of India 2015”.
+Tata continues to rule the charts once again being the epitome of the recently released Interbrand’s list of 30 Best Indian Brands 2015.
 Similarly, Reliance and Airtel occupied 2nd and 3rd position simultaneously unchanged from last year’s list.
 Interbrand India is a part of Omnicom Group.

 “As one of the fastest-growing economies in the world, India presents a host of opportunities and unique challenges to its brands,” said Jez Frampton, Global CEO – Interbrand.